All Episodes

 He didn't want to pay for it.

-you say that's part of your official duties, because uh Larry Craig's argument is that the Minneapolis men's room uh expenses incurred in use of the Minneapolis men's room fall under his official duties as Senator.
+Because Larry Craig's argument is that the Minneapolis men's room expenses incurred in use of the Minneapolis men's room fall under his official duties as senator.

 He could easily have said he was just checking whether the toilet tank was compliant with the Bill Clinton Al Gore maximum size toilet tank regulation.

-If he did if he'd done that, he wouldn't have had these problems.
+If he'd done that, he wouldn't have had these problems.

-But instead he's basically saying that anything he d anything he does in a Minneapolis Airport's men's room is part of his official duties as senators.
+But instead, he's basically saying that anything he does in a Minneapolis airport's men's room is part of his official duties as senators.

-You know, there's a mentality here, and it isn't just it's nothing to do with uh Republican or Democrat.
+You know, there's a mentality here, and it isn't just, it's nothing to do with Republican or Democrat.

-Once you get once you get a permanent political class, uh and once you get people into the habit of not thinking like citizen legislators, uh then it becomes entirely normal to carry on like this.
+Once you get a permanent political class, and once you get people into the habit of not thinking like citizen legislators, then it becomes entirely normal to carry on like this.

-And when you have these senators uh with their Gulf Emir sized retinues, why why would Larry Craig think after enjoying that lifestyle that he somehow uh should be, you know, expected to dip into his own pocket to pay for his legal representation.
+And when you have these senators with their Gulf emir-sized retinues, why would Larry Craig think after enjoying that lifestyle that he somehow should be expected to dip into his own pocket to pay for his legal representation?

 It's like so much of American life now.